Thomas And Dorothy Leavey Foundation

 Reapplication Policy

 The foundation's reapplication policy is not publicly documented.
 Given that the foundation "tends to give to the same grantees year after year," unsuccessful applicants may benefit from building relationships over time rather than abandoning efforts after one attempt.
-Contact the foundation directly at 310-551-9936 for guidance on reapplication.
+Contact the foundation at 310-551-9936 for guidance on reapplication.

 Application Success Factors